Cultured Guru Logo

 Can You Ferment Mushrooms?

+Over the years, many people have asked me if making fermented mushrooms is possible.
+The simple answer is yes!
 However, I do not recommend wild fermentation.
 Wild fermentation is when you add vegetables to a salt brine and allow the wild microbes on the surface of the vegetables to facilitate fermentation in an anaerobic environment.

 Instead, I recommend a unique fermentation process that I call wild heirloom culturing.
 It’s a type of lacto fermentation process I came up with to ferment higher-sugar vegetables.